Stella the shorthaired Saint Bernard at 2 years old

 Both types of coat are easy to groom.
 Comb and brush with a firm bristle brush, and bathe only when necessary.
 Shampoo may strip the coat of its oily, water-resistant properties, so use a mild soap.
 The eyes, which may be inclined to water, need special attention to keep them clean and free of irritants.
 This breed sheds twice a year.

 The Saint Bernard was founded in 980 AD by St. Bernard de Menthon and bred by monks, most likely by crossing the ancient Tibetan mastiff with the Great Dane, Greater Swiss Mountain Dog and the Great Pyrenees.
+The Alpine Mastiff, an extinct Molosser dog breed is the progenitor to the modern day Saint Bernard.
 The first Saint Bernards were of the shorthaired variety, as the longhaired variety's coat tended to collect icicles.
 They were used by the Hospice, a refuge for travelers through the dangerous Alpine pass between Switzerland and Italy.
 In the middle of the seventeenth century, the Saint Bernard became popular as a rescue dog working to save people from avalanches in the snowy passes near the Hospice.
 The dogs are able to smell a person under many feet of snow.
 They have saved thousands of people searching out and finding lost or injured travelers.
 The dogs would work in packs looking for the victims.
 When found they would lick and lie down with them in order to keep them warm.
 While a dog or more would lie with the body(s), another dog would head back to the Hospice to alert them that they found the humans.
 A full rescue team would then be sent out.
 The Saint Bernard has also been known to be able to predict storms and avalanches.
 This may be possible because of the dog's ability to hear very low-frequency sounds which humans cannot.
 The Saint Bernard was recognized by the AKC in 1885.
 Some of the Saint Bernard's talents are search and rescue, guard dog, watchdog and carting.